 A study of the American military art from the earliest days of frontier offensives to present-day global concerns.
 Focuses on the creation of American military institutions, the genesis of policy-making and maintenance of civilian control over that process, the inter-relationship between foreign and military policy, the conduct of war, and the influence of American society upon the armed forces as social institutions.
-Prerequisite(s): HIST 1111 or HIST 1112 or HIST 2111 or HIST 2112.
+Prerequisite(s): Any 1000 or 2000 level HIST course.